shuftipro/RESTful-API-v1.3/README.md

 	This parameter allows users to upload images or videos in case of nonavailability of a functional webcam.If value: 0, users can capture photos/videos with the camera only.

+* ## show_consent

+	Required: **No**
+	Type: **string**
+	Accepted Values: **0, 1**
+	Default Values: **1**

+	This parameter displays a screen to collect consent from end-user before the verification process starts.
+If the value is set 1, the screen will be displayed to end-user.
+If the value is set 0, the consent screen will not be displayed.
+Under the GDPR, we are bound to get user’s consent therefore the default value is 1 but you can set it to 0 if you’ve already acquired the user’s consent for this biometric verification.

+* ## show_privacy_policy

+	Required: **No**
+	Type: **string**
+	Accepted Values: **0, 1**
+	Default Values: **1**

+	This parameter displays data privacy policy to end-user after the verification process is completed.
+If the value is set 1, the data privacy policy will be displayed to end-user.
+If the value is set 0, the data privacy policy will not be displayed.
+Under the GDPR, we acknowledge the end users right to request for data deletion therefore the default value is 1 but you can set it to 0 if you’ve have another alternative mechanism in place.

 <!-- -------------------------------------------------------------------------------- -->
 * ## show_results